martok/py-plotkit/README.md

 # PlotKit

-Collection of some helpers and functions, mostly used by @martok.
+Collection of some helpers and functions, mostly used by [martok](https://github.com/martok).

 ## Installation